 I have been looking at DNA matches to McSweeney.
 One family who must be related in some way to Peter McSweeney came from Ballytrasna in Kilmurry RC Parish (1901 & 1911 Census Kilmurry).
 Ballytrasna is on the main road from Cork City to Macroom town.
 There is a great similarity in first names but I haven’t been able to find a baptism record for Peter.
 As his father was Michael McSweeney and a master cooper the connection to Ballytrasna is further back.
 I am however sure there is a common Ballytrasna McSweeney ancestor.
 In the Griffiths Valuation map below Bryan McSweeney is leasing about 85 acres on lot 3.

-Peter McSweeney married Hannah Meehan on 7 June 1838 in St Patrick’s Parish Cork City Co Cork Ireland.
+My grgrgrgrandfather Peter McSweeney married Hannah Meehan on 7 June 1838 in St Patrick’s Parish Cork City Co Cork Ireland.
 The witnesses were Joseph and Mary O’Keeffe.

 The above card is from the records of The Latter Day Saints.
 Through Ancestry.com I found the passenger lists for the “Calcutta” and some of the information is different.
 Hannah’s maiden name has always been given as Meehan and I suspect Newboldt is a transcription error.
 Below are the ship’s list entries for Peter and Hannah McSweeney.